MANAGEMENT DISCUSSION AND ANALYSIS

 Your Company also trades in the currency derivatives segment of National StockExchange.

 The equity capital markets team focuses on structuring and executing diverse equitycapital raising transactions in the public and private markets for our clients.
 Productsin this segment include IPOs, follow-on offerings, rights offerings, private placement,ADR offerings, GDR offerings, QIP transactions and convertible offerings, etc. for bothlisted and unlisted entities.

-As an Investment Banking firm, it has always been our endeavor to structure and puttogether transaction structures that build long term, sustainable value for both theborrower and lender of funds in the equity markets.
-This approach, though having provedits mettle during the stages of market tightness, has been somewhat considered as aweakness by industry participants, resulting in us not being able to successfully convinceloomberg on its benefits.
+As an Investment Banking firm, it has always been our endeavor to structure and puttogether transaction structures that build long term, sustainable value for both theborrower and tender of funds in the equity markets.
+This approach, though having provedits mettle during the stages of market tightness, has been somewhat considered as aweakness by industry participants, resulting in us not being able to successfully convinceBloomberg on its benefits.
 This has led to situations wherein KSL has had to eitherwithdraw from certain mandates or had to face resistance from Indian Corporates inawarding their fund raising mandates to us from the secondary markets.
 This is despite themanagement of these corporate houses acknowledging the deep knowledge and understanding ofthe micro and macro economy factors including the future growth prospects in specificindustry, and the sustainable long term valuation parameters.

 We always believe that in order for market to value and reward its participants, it isimportant for both the Promoter Groups and the Merchant Bankers to design appropriate andsustainable valuation models such that it remains consistent with the overall corporateperformance and at the same point in time is able to ride both the good and the bad times.

 Investment Baking and Advisory Group is putting their best endeavors on reviving someof the lost or delayed transactions, and are confident that in improved market sentimentsame can be executed efficiently.